CAGEexpobject by coercing a data frame

 CAGEexp object (see the section

-need access to the genome sequence, for instance for G-correction will not
+the genome sequence, for instance for G-correction.
+It is also used provide

 The subset of zebrafish (Danio rerio) developmental time-series CAGE data generated by (Nepal et al. 2013) will be used in the following demonstration of the CAGEr workflow.